Dipxk/Dipxk/README.md

 - 🔭 I’m currently working on Fullstack Development.
 - 👯 I’m looking to collaborate with Fullstack Development Projects.
-- 💡 Contributing to Open Source Projects and maximizing my software development journey is a goal for me.
+- 💡 Contributing to Open Source Projects and maximizing my AI/ML journey is a goal for me.
 - ⚡ I love sports, Boxing and Badminton.
 <br>